Slamy/CDi_MiSTer/README.md

 This MiSTer core would've probably never been possible without the reverse engineering efforts of certain people.
 Thanks to [CD-i Fan](https://www.cdiemu.org/) for the insights into his closed source CD-i Emulator.
-Also thanks to MooglyGuy, which took on the task of implementing a CD-i emulator into MAME, which I used to analyse the program flow of the CD-i boot process.
+Also Thanks to MooglyGuy, which took on the task of implementing a CD-i emulator into MAME, which I used to analyse the program flow of the CD-i boot process.

 * https://github.com/TobiFlex/TG68K.C